 Oilseeds methods and tests used to measure quality

-Oilseeds quality tests carried out by the Grain Research Laboratory are based on or calibrated against, methods developed by internationally recognized standards writing agencies such as the International Organization for Standardization (ISO) or the American Oil Chemists' Society (AOCS).
+Oilseeds quality tests carried out by the Grain Research Laboratory are based on, or calibrated against, methods developed by internationally recognized standards writing agencies such as the International Organization for Standardization (ISO) or the American Oil Chemists' Society (AOCS) and methods published on referred articles.

-These methods have been accepted by many countries as the reference procedures to be used when settling trade disputes and have well-defined limits of repeatability and reproducibility established by collaborative testing.
+Many countries have accepted these internationally recognized standards have been accepted as the reference procedures to be used when settling trade disputes as these methods have well-defined limits of repeatability and reproducibility established by international collaborative testing.

 Methods and tests